learn-co-curriculum/phase-0-additional-practice/README.md

 # Additional Practice

-Take a moment to celebrate the fact that you've made it through the Prework — congratulations!
+Take a moment to celebrate the fact that you've made it through Software Engineering Prep — congratulations!
 You should now be in great shape to start the program!

 Shown below are some suggestions for additional practice if you have extra time — or at any time while you're completing the program.
 They are based on feedback